Saoussen-CH/DRL_Collaboration-and-Competition/README.md

 ## Overview

-This project is solution for the second project of the  [Udacity's Deep Reinforcement Learning Nanodegree (Facebook PyTorch Nanodegree Scholarship Phase 3)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This project is solution for the third project of the  [Udacity's Deep Reinforcement Learning Nanodegree (Facebook PyTorch Nanodegree Scholarship Phase 3)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 For this project we will use Multi-Agent Deep Reinforcement Learning two agents control rackets to bounce a ball over a net.

 ## Introduction